rdfio/rdf2smw/README.md

 RDF2SMW
 =======

-A tool to convert from RDF triples to Semantic MediaWiki facts (in MediaWiki XML export format).
+A (commandline) tool to convert from RDF triples to Semantic MediaWiki facts (in MediaWiki XML export format).

 It allows you too import RDF data into a Semantic MediaWiki, via MediaWiki's robust built-in XML import feature.

-RDF2SMW is based on the [FlowBase](https://github.com/flowbase/flowbase)
+It is written in Go for better performance than PHP, and has been able to process triples into pages in the [order of ~40K triples/s input, and ~10K pages/s](https://github.com/samuell/rdf2smw/releases/tag/v0.2)
-flow-based programming micro-framework.
+(depends on structure of the dataset).

 RDF2SMW is very similar to the RDF import function in the [RDFIO](https://github.com/rdfio/RDFIO) Semantic MediaWiki extension, but takes